topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 ### 2.2.4 Install Repo

-You can download TOPST D3 SDK through Android Repo.
+You can download the D3-G SDK through Android Repo.
 To install Repo, refer to the following website: https://source.android.com/source/downloading.html.
 If Repo is already installed, you can use it without re-installing.
-Before installing Repo, the installed Python version (3.6 or higher) should be properly set.
+Before installing Repo, ensure that Python version 3.6 or higher is installed.

-Use the following command to install repo.
+Use the following command to install Repo.
 ```
 $ sudo apt-get install repo
 ```

-If you see the error messange '/usr/bin/env 'python' no such file or directory', use the following command that allows the file 'python' to point to 'python3'.
+If you see the error message '/usr/bin/env 'python' no such file or directory', use the following command to link 'python' to 'python3'.

 ```
 $ sudo ln -sf /usr/bin/python3 /usr/bin/python
 ```
-If there is a Repo error, Use the following command to download the latest version and put it directly into the /usr/bin/ folder.
+If there is a Repo error, use the following command to download the latest version and place it in the /usr/bin/ folder.

 ```
 $ mkdir -p ~/bin